vivaria/edisonrul.ing/docs/source/cards/soul-devouring-bamboo-sword.md

-# SOUL DEVOURING BAMBOO SWORD
+# Soul Devouring Bamboo Sword

 *   “Soul Devouring Bamboo Sword” targets the selected monster that is equipped with “Bamboo Sword”.
 *   The effect of “Soul Devouring Bamboo Sword” that causes the opponent to skip their next Draw Phase activates at the time the selected monster inflicts Battle Damage.
 This effect begins a Chain.